 3. When is it appropriate to request a withdrawal for medical reasons?

-A medical withdrawal is designed for students who experience extraordinary circumstances such as the onset of acute or chronic medical conditions, serious illness or injury that prevents continuing his or her classes, and incompletes or other arrangements with the instructors are not possible.
-For consideration, please submit a written letter of support from a licensed health care provider that specifies the date of onset, the general nature of the condition, and why/how it prevented completion of course work.
+A medical withdrawal is designed for students who experience the onset of acute or chronic medical conditions, serious illness, or injury that prevents continuing his or her classes, and incompletes or other arrangements with the instructors are not possible.

-This documentation must be received by the Office of Student Affairs within five (5) business days from the date of the request to withdraw or else the request will be processed as an equally valid non-medical withdrawal.
-In some cases, follow up will be required from the medical provider to confirm the student is medically fit to resume enrollment.
-Additionally, there is no automatic tuition refund associated with a Medical Withdraw.
+This documentation must be received by the Office of Student Affairs within (5) five business days from the date of the request to withdraw or else the request will be processed as an equally valid non-medical withdrawal.
+In some cases, follow up will be required from a medical provider to confirm the student is medically fit to resume enrollment.

 4. When can a student return to the University?